Maumagnaguagno/HyperTensioN/docs/Representation.md

 # Intermediate Representation
-In order to parse and compile from/to different languages, a [common representation](https://en.wikipedia.org/wiki/Intermediate_language) is required.
+Hype is able to parse from and compile to different languages, with the parsed language usually being easier to describe planning elements while the compiled language deals with a different set of planning elements or computer details.
+Instead of creating one converter for each input-output pair, such as parseA-CompileB, we opted for a more modular design with parser and compiler completely independent.
+The only thing that both parts must share is a [common representation](https://en.wikipedia.org/wiki/Intermediate_language).
 All elements from the languages involved must be able to be represented or inferred from the selected common representation.
 The elements considered for planning are:
 - domain name